-- 1. Illustrate the characteristics and properties of nano-materials. - 2.
-Identify the synthesis routes of nano-materials - 3.
-Make use of the tools to characterize the nano-materials. - 4.
+- 1. Classify nanostructured materials - 2.
+Illustrate the characteristics and properties of nano-materials. - 3.
+Identify the synthesis routes of nano-materials - 4.
+Make use of the tools to characterize the nano-materials. - 5.
 Utilize the nano-materials for various applications

-(A30166) ENVIRONMENTAL PROTECTION AND MANAGEMENT (OPEN ELECTIVE-IV)
+(A30166) ENVIRONMENTAL PROTECTION AND MANAGEMENT (OPEN ELECTIVE)